 Before relocating from Texas to California to raise her family, she worked in sales in the hospitality industry in New York, NY and in Sales/Event Planning at the Convention Center in Houston, TX.
 She is a graduate of the University of Texas at Austin and received her MBA from CSULB.
 She served on various PTO boards for her children’s schools and served on the board for Beckman HS Cheer Boosters and volunteered for Beckman HS Baseball Boosters.
 She held many board positions for Rancho Irvine Chapter National Charity League including Chapter President.
 She enjoys traveling and spending time with her family.
-She currently lives in Corona Del Mar with her husband, two dogs and three cats.
+She currently lives in Corona Del Mar with her husband, two dogs and two cats.

 Annette Bradbury - National VP Chapter Support

 Annette Bradbury is a Sustainer Member of the La Jolla Chapter of NLYM, where she served as Historian/PR Chair, President-Elect and Corresponding Secretary.
 Her son graduated from NLYM in 2019 and is a Life Young Man Member of the La Jolla Chapter.
 She currently serves on the National Board of NLYM as VP of Chapter Support.